SanchitAjmera/ETHena/setup/ReadMe.md

 wget https://dl.google.com/go/go1.15.linux-amd64.tar.gz
 ```

-YOu may inherit some problems with the PySimpleGUI if you do not have the tkinter module
+You may inherit some problems with the PySimpleGUI if you do not have the tkinter module

 ```shell
 sudo apt-get install python3-tk